 ECON 2311Q is a semester long course in introductory econometrics.
 Econometrics is the art and science of the estimating and testing of economic models.
 The course will focus on multiple regression methods for analyzing data in economics and related disciplines.
 The objective of the course is for the student to learn how to conduct and how to critique empirical studies in economics and related fields.
-Accordingly, the emphasis of the course is on empirical applications.
-The mathematics of econometrics will be introduced only as needed and will not be a central focus.
+The mathematics of econometrics will not be a central focus.